OUR TEAM

 Contact Malcolm: malcolmrich@chicagoappleseed.org

-Austin Segal (he/they) is a fourth-year student at Northwestern University studying sociology, mathematical methods in the social sciences, and legal studies.
-They are involved in student organizations that promote constructive dialogue and community organizing, and they are writing an interdisciplinary thesis with original research on the implementation of queer-inclusive educational policies.
+Austin Segal (he/they) is Chicago Appleseed’s Research & Program Coordinator.
+They will receive a B.A. in June from Northwestern University, where they studied sociology, mathematical methods in the social sciences, and legal studies.
+They are involved in student organizations that promote constructive dialogue and community organizing, and they wrote an interdisciplinary thesis with original research on the implementation of queer-inclusive educational policies.
 They are deeply invested in supporting those harmed by the criminal legal system and developing equitable solutions for social injustices.

 Contact Austin: asegal@chicagoappleseed.org